yuval-k/oci-registry-p2p/README.md

 To run this project, all you need is an [IPFS](https://ipfs.io/) node (that you own).
 To build it, you just need go (tested with go 1.16).
-# Configuration

-- ipfsapiaddress - Address of ipfs node api, in multi-address format. defaults to: "/ip4/127.0.0.1/tcp/5001"
-- writeipnskey - IPNS key to publish the MFS root too. **Note**: Anyone who knows this value will have read only access to this registry.
-- readonlyipnskeys - A string list or a command separated string of IPNS keys to read paths from if not found in the writeipnskey.
-This is useful if you don't own the IPNS key or want to have more than one instance running. (optional, defaults false)

-Note that if both writeipnskey and readonlyipnskeys are empty, an error starting the registry will occur.

 # Quick 10 second demo.
 ```